Institutional Policy and Attestation Infrastructure

 - Sub-second deterministic finality (network-level)

-- Pre-execution policy enforcement
+- Pre-execution policy evaluation

 - Corridor-based compliance gating